Neural machine translation: Transformer

 Another network architecture that lends itself to parallelization is the transformer, which was introduced by Vaswani et al. also in 2017.
 Like previous models, the transformer still uses the attention mechanism for weighting encoder output for the decoding steps.
 However, the transformer's encoder and decoder networks themselves are also based on attention instead of recurrence or convolution: Each layer weighs and transforms the previous layer's output in a process called self-attention.
 Since the attention mechanism does not have any notion of token order, but the order of words in a sentence is obviously relevant, the token embeddings are combined with an explicit encoding of their position in the sentence.
 Since both the transformer's encoder and decoder are free from recurrent elements, they can both be parallelized during training.
 However, the original transformer's decoder is still auto-regressive, which means that decoding still has to be done one token at a time during inference.

 The transformer model quickly became the dominant choice for machine translation systems and was still by far the most-used architecture in the Workshop on Statistical Machine Translation in 2022 and 2023.

 Usually, NMT models’ weights are initialized randomly and then learned by training on parallel datasets.
 However, since using large language models (LLMs) such as BERT pre-trained on large amounts of monolingual data as a starting point for learning other tasks has proven very successful in wider NLP, this paradigm is also becoming more prevalent in NMT.
 This is especially useful for low-resource languages, where large parallel datasets do not exist.
 An example of this is the mBART model, which first trains one transformer on a multilingual dataset to recover masked tokens in sentences, and then fine-tunes the resulting autoencoder on the translation task.

 Generative LLMs

 Instead of fine-tuning a pre-trained language model on the translation task, sufficiently large generative models can also be directly prompted to translate a sentence into the desired language.
 This approach was first comprehensively tested and evaluated for GPT 3.5 in 2023 by Hendy et al. They found that "GPT systems can produce highly fluent and competitive translation outputs even in the zero-shot setting especially for the high-resource language translations".

-The 2023 Conference on Machine Translation tested a variety of LLMs for their translation capabilities and found that machine translations were almost all on part with manual translation.
+The 2023 Conference on Machine Translation tested a variety of LLMs for their translation capabilities and found that machine translations were almost all on par with manual translation.